top of page

 A few of us at St. Mary’s in the Mountains Episcopal Church in Wilmington started discussing the possibility of establishing a pilgrimage walk in the Deerfield Valley in mid-2021.
 The West Dover Congregational Church has held a short Easter walk on the Valley Trail in recent years, and this may have been another seed of the idea.
 The valley is one of the most beautiful landscapes in America and there are an abundance of trails suitable for long, reflective walks.

-Our pilgrimage will be both ecumenical and secular.
+Our pilgrimage is both ecumenical and secular.
 Every participant who wants to make the journey in his or her own way will be welcome whether or not he or she has a religious motivation.
-We are also seeking the participation of civic organizations and public bodies.
-Early support of the effort has been expressed by St. Mary’s Episcopal Church, Our Lady of Fatima Catholic Church, West Dover Congregational Church, and the Ephesus House.
+We also invite the participation of civic organizations and public bodies.
+Early support of the effort has been provided by St. Mary’s Episcopal Church, Our Lady of Fatima Catholic Church, West Dover Congregational Church, and the Ephesus House.

-On September 17, the Pilgrimage Walk will start out at the Old School Community Center in Wilmington.
-It will proceed on foot along the Valley Trail, which passes to the west of town along the east side of Chimney Hill and the Hermitage, continuing through Sherwood Forest trails towards Kingswood, and on to Mount Snow.
-The first day will conclude with a ceremony on top of Mount Snow accessed by the Blue Bird lift.
-The pilgrims will spend the night at local inns and hotels or in their own homes, and hostel-type accommodations will also be available at West Dover Congregational Church.
-On September 18, the walk will continue by trails and along country lanes through Dover to South Wardsboro, then Wardsboro, continuing on Main Street to Mowry Road and the Ephesus House, a shrine dedicated to St. Mary, just across the town line in Jamaica.
+On Day 1, the Pilgrimage Walk starts out at the Old School Community Center in Wilmington.
+It proceeds on foot along the rural roads and trails.
+The first day concludes with a dinner and presentation in West Dover.
+The pilgrims spend the night at local inns and hotels or in their own homes.
+On Day 2, the walk continues by trails and along country lanes through Dover to South Wardsboro, then Wardsboro, continuing on Main Street to Mowry Road and the Ephesus House, a shrine dedicated to St. Mary, just across the town line in Jamaica.
 It is an amazing and faithful replica of the house in Ephesus, Turkey where St. Mary spent her final days.
-There speakers will lead closing ceremonies, and pilgrimage certificates will be presented.
+There speakers will lead closing ceremonies, and a barbeque will follow.

 The Our Lady of Ephesus House of Prayer has become an important regional shrine and religious destination and its presence at the terminus of our route is highly serendipitous.
 We planned the basic route before we realized that the Our Lady of Ephesus House of Prayer was there.
 There is an amazing story behind a Vermont family’s building of the Ephesus House replica in Vermont in response to visions at the original shrine in Turkey. (https://www.ourladyofephesushouseofprayer.org/) The House warmly welcomes pilgrims of all religions as well as just plain seekers.
 The Ephesus House has overnight accommodations and camping options, and, of course, local inns are available.

-Guides will accompany the walkers, and rest stops and facilities will be available.
+Guides accompany the walkers, and rest stops and facilities are available.
 Nature talks are planned en route.
-Not everyone will want to walk the entire 25 miles, so shorter legs will be mapped, and ways to participate with little or no walking are planned so that everyone can be part of the pilgrimage either as a walker, a helper, or both.
+Not everyone will want to walk the entire 25 miles, so cars are available on the route to give lifts, and ways to participate with little or no walking are planned so that everyone can be part of the pilgrimage either as a walker, a helper, or both.

 We are actively seeking pilgrims and helpers.
 Anyone interested or curious to learn more is invited to contact us at VTPilgrim@gmail.com.
 Join us to create a transformational annual event for the Deerfield Valley!